Barnabas Initiative for Hispanic Leadership Development

 Through partnerships at UTEP (University of Texas at El Paso), EPCC (El Paso Community College), and local high schools we seek to engage young Hispanic Americans in discipleship and apprenticeship opportunities in order to equip them to lead multiethnic ministries in the church and community.

-Frank Matthews accepted the position of Hispanic Ministries Facilitator for the Greater Richmond Region.
+Frank Matthews accepted the position of Hispanic Leadership Developer for the Greater Richmond Region.
 He is currently raising funds for his ministry.
 Frank and Suzanne have been married almost 20 years, and have 5 children.
 They have served in a variety of ministries including being missionaries in Peru and in two associate pastor roles in the United States.
 In his new role Frank will work to develop a rich pipeline of Hispanic ministerial candidates, mentor these men during their ministry preparation, and help place them into suitable ministry opportunities in PCA churches.